Tur\'an and Ramsey problems for alternating multilinear maps: Discussions: Theorem as a linear Ramsey theorem

 Besides being natural structures opposite to totally-isotropic spaces, complete spaces and anisotropic spaces have known connections to group theory and geometry, respectively.
-We shall explain these in detail in Section~\ref{subsec:implications}, as this would enable Corollaries~\ref{cor:groups} and~\ref{cor:geometry} of our main Theorem~\ref{thm:main}.
+These connections have been explained in Section~\ref{sec:app} to deduce Corollaries~\ref{cor:groups} and~\ref{cor:geometry} from Theorem~\ref{thm:main}.

-Here, let us just make the remark that, while totally-isotropic spaces correspond to independent sets closely by Proposition~\ref{prop:alpha}, complete spaces and anisotropic spaces only correspond to cliques superficially.
-For example, this can be seen from the algorithmic viewpoint, say when $\ell=2$.
+We note that a result relating complete spaces (or anisotropic spaces) and cliques, in the spirit of Proposition~\ref{prop:alpha} relating totally-isotropic spaces and independent sets, is not possible in general.
+This can be seen from the algorithmic viewpoint, say when $\ell=2$.
 It is well-known computing the maximum clique size is NP-hard on graphs.
 Computing the maximum complete space dimension can be achieved in randomised polynomial time, when the field size is large enough, by the Schwartz-Zippel lemma \cite{Sch80,Zip79}.
 In \cite{BCG+19}, it is shown that the problem of deciding whether an alternating bilinear map is anisotropic subsumes the problem of deciding quadratic residuosity modulo squarefree composite numbers, a difficult number-theoretic problem.

-\subsection{Ramsey numbers for alternating multilinear maps.}
+\subsection{Ramsey numbers for alternating multilinear maps}

 Based on which of complete spaces and anisotropic spaces play the role of cliques, two Ramsey numbers can be defined for alternating multilinear maps.